orbeon/orbeon-forms-doc/xforms/binds.md

     value="xxf:get-request-header('MY_USER')"/>
 ```

-For convenience, Orbeon Forms support an extension model item property: `xxf:default`.
+For convenience, Orbeon Forms support an extension MIP: `xxf:default`.
 It works like the standard `calculate`, except that it is evaluated only once, just before the first evaluation of the `calculate` expressions if any.

 ```xml
 <xf:bind ref="username" xxf:default="xxf:get-request-header('MY_USER')"/>